Oscar Wilde: Early life

-Fox described it in this way:

-I am not sure if she ever became a Catholic herself but it was not long before she asked me to instruct two of her children, one of them being the future erratic genius, Oscar Wilde.
-After a few weeks I baptized these two children, Lady Wilde herself being present on the occasion.

-In addition to his two full siblings, Oscar Wilde had three half siblings, who were born out of wedlock before the marriage of his father: Henry Wilson, born in 1838 to one woman, and Emily and Mary Wilde, born in 1847 and 1849, respectively, to a second woman.
-Sir William acknowledged paternity of his illegitimate or "natural" children and provided for their education, arranging for them to be reared by his relatives rather than with his legitimate children in his family household with his wife.
+In addition to his two full siblings, Wilde had three paternal half-siblings, who were born out of wedlock before the marriage of his father: Henry Wilson, born in 1838 to one woman, and Emily and Mary Wilde, born in 1847 and 1849, respectively, to a second woman.
+Sir William acknowledged paternity of his children and provided for their education, arranging for them to be raised by his relatives.

+The family moved to No 1 Merrion Square in 1855.
+With both Sir William and Lady Wilde's success and delight in social life, the home soon became the site of a "unique medical and cultural milieu".
+Guests at their salon included Sheridan Le Fanu, Charles Lever, George Petrie, Isaac Butt, William Rowan Hamilton and Samuel Ferguson.

-In 1855, the family moved to No. 1 Merrion Square, where Wilde's sister, Isola Francesca Emily Wilde was born 2 April 1857.
+Wilde's sister, Isola Francesca Emily Wilde, was born on 2 April 1857.
 She was named in tribute to Iseult of Ireland, wife of Mark of Cornwall and lover of the Cornish knight, Sir Tristan.
-She shared the name Francesca with her mother while Emily was the name of her maternal aunt.
-Oscar was very close to her and grief struck when she died at the age of nine of a febrile illness.
-Isola lit up their lives like "a golden ray of sunshine dancing about our home".
-The Wildes' new home was larger.
-With both his parents' success and delight in social life, the house soon became the site of a "unique medical and cultural milieu".
-Guests at their salon included Sheridan Le Fanu, Charles Lever, George Petrie, Isaac Butt, William Rowan Hamilton and Samuel Ferguson.
+She shared the name Francesca with her mother, while Emily was the name of her maternal aunt.
+Oscar would later describe how his sister was like "a golden ray of sunshine dancing about our home" and he was grief stricken when she died at the age of nine of a febrile illness.
+His poem "Requiescat" was written in her memory; the first stanza reads: